 - 1/2 teaspoon baking powder

-- Mix 1 tablespoon confectioners' sugar mixed with 1 tablespoon vanilla sugar.
-While cookies are still on the baking pan, sprinkle with sugar mixture.
-Let cool completely.
-Store in a tightly covered container.
+While cookies are still on the baking pan, sprinkle with the sugar mixture.

 Let cool completely and serve or store in a tightly-covered container.